 Let's start with a well-known platform for sending newsletters.
 Mailchimp is one of the email marketing leaders.
 Their services have been with us for almost 20 years, but in 2018 it was time for some refreshment and update.
 The company approached it very professionally and apart from changes in graphic identification, such as logo, wordmark, typeface, colors, and the consistency of photos and illustrations, there were also some beneficial interface modifications.

 The reason for introducing the changes was primarily the desire to emphasize how dynamically the customer base is developing.
 The older version of the homepage was clean and easy to navigate, with a top menu and organized landing page embellished with the image of the brand hero.
-The redesign has resulted in bright colors and consistent appearance of illustrations.
+The redesign has resulted in bright colors and a consistent appearance of illustrations.
 Thanks to small changes made on the new website, it is easier to find helpful resources.
 All support articles now reside under the Resources menu and are labeled Guides and Tutorials.
 This is where people can get step-by-step help which is extremely useful and needed by users.

 The idea was that the brand should not be perceived as disjointed.
 That is why a more unified and recognizable system was created.
 When many parts of customer experience grew in different directions Mailchimp needed cohesion - from customer accounts to website, and from marketing to support channels.

-Another great example of redesign are the changes introduced by Slack this year.
+Another great example of the redesign is the changes introduced by Slack this year.
 Subsequent minor modifications contribute to a user-friendly experience and an even more friendly work ecosystem.
 Changes can be scary, especially if you introduce them to a tool that generates 5 billion different user actions in a week.
 Fortunately, a thoughtful redesign can be the best way to increase these statistics, not the complaints of people who use slack regularly.

 Developers from Slack themselves admit that when introducing changes to a platform where users spend an average of 9 hours a day, they must be introduced with great care.
 As they say: